-Note: YA literature often includes mature subject matter.
+YA literature often includes mature subject matter.
 The title chosen should be approved by a parent based on appropriateness and student maturity.
+This list includes a range of literary topics and voice in hopes of offering student choice and an enjoyable, educational reading experience for all.